MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 `table`  | table with column headings.
 `tsv`    | tab-separated values.

-## Using the .json option
+## Using the json option

-The following example displays the list of Azure clouds in the default. json format.
+The following example displays the list of virtual machines in your subscriptions in the default json format.

 ```azurecli
 az vm list --output json